-The Auditor conducted an exit conference with DJJ PREA Coordinator (via telephone), the facility Superintendent/PREA Compliance Manager, and the Superintendent of McLaughlin Youth Center.
+The Auditor conducted an exit conference with the facility Superintendent and PREA Compliance Manager, and discussed with them the findings of the on-site audit, including some areas of concern that two residents had asked the Auditor to mention to facility staff.
 The Auditor thanked the staff for their cooperation and openness during the pre-audit process and on-site review.
 Administration and leadership were very open and receptive during the discussion of the few areas where PREA compliance needed to be strengthened.